 CoAP pub/sub Clients discover CoAP pub/sub Brokers by using CoAP Simple Discovery or through a Resource Directory (RD) [I-D.ietf-core-resource-directory].
-A CoAP pub/sub Broker SHOULD indicate its presence and availability on a network by exposing a link to its pub/sub function set at its .well-known/core location [RFC6690].
+A COAP pub/sub Broker SHOULD indicate its presence and availability on a network by exposing a link to its pub/sub function set at its .well-known/core location [RFC6690].
 A CoAP pub/sub broker MAY register its pub/sub function set location with a Resource Directory.
 Figure 2 shows an example of a client discovering a local pub/sub Function Set using CoAP Simple Discovery.
 A broker wishing to advertise the CoAP pub/sub Function Set for Simple Discovery or through a Resource Directory MUST use the link relation rt="core.ps".
+A broker MAY advertise it's supported content formats and other attributes in the link to it's pub/sub function set.